BenRogersWPG/WebSearch/README.md

 ### `webSearch.defaultSearchEngines`

-Default search engines to use for the Web Search extension.
+Default search engines to use for the Web Search extension - essentially Demo Mode (*the extension's walkthrough will help you through this*).
 If you want to use your own, disable the new checkbox `webSearch.useDefaultSearchEnginesList`

 ### `webSearch.useDefaultSearchEnginesList`